RafaCastaneda/CCore/Design/01-Modules.md

 ## Access modifiers

 Items in modules can have three access levels: `public`, `internal`, and `private`.
-When no access level is specified, it defaults to `internal`. `private` is accessible only inside the module, `internal` anywhere inside the assembly, and `public` everywhere.
+When no access level is specified, it defaults to `private`. `private` is accessible only inside the module, `internal` anywhere inside the assembly, and `public` everywhere.

 ```cs
 module System::Math